NYS Medicaid Pharmacy Prior Authorization Programs

 Prior authorization for some drugs subject to the CDRP must be obtained through a representative at the clinical call center.
 Prior authorization is required for original prescriptions, not refills.
 For some drugs subject to the CDRP, only prescribers, not their authorized agents, can initiate the prior authorization process.
 An authorized agent is an employee of the prescribing practitioner and has access to the patient's medical records (i.e. nurse, medical assistant).

 Each CDRP drug has specific clinical information that must be provided to the clinical call center before prior authorization will be issued.
 Prescribers may be asked to fax that information.
-Clinical guidelines for the CDRP as well as prior authorization worksheets are available online at http://newyork.fhsc.com/providers/CDRP_forms.asp.
+CDRP prior authorization worksheets are available online.

 The following drugs are subject to the Clinical Drug Review Program: